duanyytop/ckb-oracle-bridge/README.md

 Server is a web server (Node.js) to fetch, decode and store the oracle data of Band Protocol and Open Oracle from Nervos CKB and provide http api to client.

 Before starting server, ckb node is needed whose websocket is enabled.
-Then ckb transactions containing oracle data are fetched, filtered and decoded from ckb node with [ckb-lumos](https://github.com/nervosnetwork/lumos) and http api is provided to client
+Then ckb transactions containing oracle data are fetched, filtered and decoded from ckb node with [ckb-lumos](https://github.com/nervosnetwork/lumos) and http api is provided to the client

 ### Client

-Client is a web application(Vue.js) rendering oracle data which comes from server part.
+Client is a web application(Vue.js) rendering oracle data which comes from the server part.
 Client includes three pages: latest price list page, token price history page and token detail page.

 ![Oracle Snapshot](./snapshot/oracle.png)